Look beyond COVID19 by staying positive & productive the I4R way

 This all-in-one concept, which we will call digital management is our own adaptation of the Digital Marketing combined with managing the client’s entire digital inventory and indeed the entire workforce from any place, any time.

-As part of our digital management solution, CreativeMagic are the official partner of world-renounced CRM providers such as US-cum-India based Leadsquared which allows each business basic and usable lead and task management features that tick all of the above mentioned boxes hands down.
+As part of our digital management solution, CreativeMagic are the official partner of world-renounced CRM and automation service platforms, such as US-cum-India based Leadsquared which allows each business basic and usable lead and task management features that tick all of the above mentioned boxes hands down.

 Work forces are better able to manage teams, capture leads across phone, website, social media, and emails and lead generation websites, and it enables sales and marketing teams to track, manage, engage, and follow-up the leads till closure.